 - 2. The major phase of the Bachelor's degree programme consists of core courses plus the Design Synthesis Exercise, totalling 150 credits. - 3.
-In addition to the prescribed major phase of the Bachelor's degree programme, students must choose a minor.
+In addition to the prescribed major phase of the Bachelor's degree programme, students must choose a minor. - a.
 A minor is a cohesive collection of courses amounting to 30 EC.
-The primary objective of minors is to broaden knowledge with courses that are not usually provided in a given discipline.
+The primary objective of minors is to broaden knowledge with courses that are not usually provided in a given discipline. - b.
 A student may choose a pre-defined minor offered by TU Delft.
 All pre-defined minors offered by TU Delft have to be accepted by all degree programmes, except minors that overlap with the degree programme concerned (e.g. bridging minors of the degree programme concerned).
-As a rule, a student may only include one minor in his/her programme.

-For the academic year 2023-2024, the Faculty of Aerospace Engineering offers the following thematic minors:

-- Airport Development;

-- Offshore Wind Energy;

-- Space Missions (LDE collaboration, with TU Delft as coordinating university).
+As a rule, a student may only include one minor in their programme. - c.
+For the academic year 2024-2025, the Faculty of Aerospace Engineering offers the following thematic minors: - Airport Development; - Offshore Wind Energy; - Space Missions (LDE collaboration, with TU Delft as coordinating university) - d.
 The minors have no entry requirements.
-It is generally assumed that a student's progress is such that he/she is at the end of his/her second year at the start of the minor.
+It is generally assumed that a student's progress is such that they are at the end of their second year when starting their minor.
 The minor guide states any prior knowledge assumed (e.g. certain mathematics or design knowledge).
 If a student does not have this knowledge, the student is responsible for catching up.
 Alternatively, the student is advised to choose a different minor.
 Application for a minor is compulsory.
-A second choice may be stated in the registration system, which is intended to be used to cover possible limited capacity in some minors.

-A student may, in addition to the broad range of minors provided by TU Delft, also choose a minor amounting to 30 EC composed by a different university degree programme.
-The Board of Examiners must approve such a minor.
+A second choice may be stated in the registration system, which is intended to be used to cover possible limited capacity in some minors. - 4.
+A student may, in addition to the broad range of minors provided by TU Delft, also choose a minor amounting to 30 EC composed of a different university degree programme.
+The Board of Examiners must approve such a minor. - 5.
+A student may also compose their own minor: an individual minor.
+A minor of this kind must constitute a cohesive (defined as "internally consistent") programme, provided by a university degree programme, and overall at third-year Bachelor's degree level. - a.
+Master's degree level courses taught at TU Delft are not permitted in a minor. - b.
+The Board of Examiners must approve the composition of the individual minor. - c.
+MSc courses may not be selected for non-exchange minors.

-A student may also compose his/her own minor: an individual minor.
-A minor of this kind must constitute a cohesive (defined as "internally consistent") programme, provided by a university degree programme, and overall at thirdyear Bachelor's degree level.
-Master's degree level courses taught at TU Delft are not permitted in a minor.
-Students may choose online courses from the Credits for MOOCs/Virtual Exchange programme as an exception laid down in the Rules and Guidelines of the Board of Examiners article 22.a.
-The Board of Examiners must approve the composition of the individual minor.
-A student must submit his/her request to the Board of Examiners at least two months before the start of the first course, using the 'individual minor form' that can be found on the student portal website of the Faculty of Aerospace Engineering.
-A student must clearly state why he/she considers the package of courses to be cohesive.
+- d.
+A student must submit their request to the Board of Examiners at least two months before the start of the first course, using the 'self-composed minor form' that can be found on the student portal website of the Faculty of Aerospace Engineering. - e.
+A student must clearly state why he/she considers the package of courses to be cohesive. - 6.
 The minor can also be used to study at a partner university abroad.
-Similar regulations exist for a minor abroad as for the individual minor.
-The requirements for the minor abroad are stated in the digital study guide with course code AE3060.
-All the courses that have been completed during the exchange period will be registered with a V (voldaan) in Osiris.
-Also the actual external grades of the courses that have been completed will be registered in Osiris.
-The credit conversion has been determined by the Board of Examiners.

-4. Detailed information about the contents of the Bachelor's degree programme can be found in the digital study guide of the current academic year (www.studyguide.tudelft.nl).
+Similar regulations exist for a minor abroad as for the individual minor. - a.
+The requirements for the minor abroad are stated in the digital study guide with course code AE3060. - b.
+All the courses that have been completed during the exchange period will be registered with a V (voldaan/pass) in Osiris. - c.
+The actual external grades of the courses that have been completed will be registered in Osiris to be reflected on the diploma supplement. - d.
+The credit conversion has been determined by the Board of Examiners. - 7.
+Detailed information about the contents of the Bachelor's degree programme can be found in the digital study guide of the current academic year (www.studyguide.tudelft.nl).